icardinese/AntiRacialBias/README.md

 ```
 pip install -r requirements.txt
 ```
-  5. Now download the AI models by referring to this google drive link: link
+  5. Now download the AI models by referring to this google drive link:\
+link
   6. Put all these AI models right under the project directory and not in any folders.
-(This will mess up the paths)\n Example File Structure: your_project/
+(This will mess up the paths)\
+Example File Structure:\
+your_project/ \
-├── ai model 1
+├── ai model 1\
-├── ai model 2
+├── ai model 2\
-├── ai model 3
+├── ai model 3\
-.
-.
-.
+.\
+.\
+.\
-├── data
+├── data\
-├── evaluations
+├── evaluations\
-├── figuresAndVisualsforResearch
+├── figuresAndVisualsforResearch\
-  7. Go into frontend and go into app.py your_project/
+  8. Go into frontend and go into app.py your_project/ \
-├── frontend
+├── frontend \
-    ├── static/
+    ├── static/ \
-    ├── templates/
+    ├── templates/ \
-    ├── app.py  <<------ Go here
+    ├── app.py  <<------ Go here \
-    ├── forms.py
+    ├── forms.py \
-    ├── model_pipeline.py
+    ├── model_pipeline.py\
-  8. Run app.py and in the terminal click on the link (cntrl + leftclick):
+  9. Run app.py and in the terminal click on the link (cntrl + leftclick):
 ```
 http://127.0.0.1:5000
 ```